New York City Police Department Medal for Valor

+Criteria and selection process

+The Medal for Valor is awarded based on the following criteria:

+Acts of bravery and heroism that go beyond the normal call of duty.

+Demonstrating exceptional courage in the face of imminent danger or life-threatening situations.

+Putting the officer's own life at risk to save others or protect public safety.

+The selection process for the Medal for Valor includes nominations from fellow officers, supervisors, or members of the community.
+These nominations are reviewed by a panel, which evaluates the circumstances and actions of the nominee.
+The panel then makes recommendations to the Police Commissioner, who makes the final decision on the awarding of the Medal for Valor.

+Design

 The image of the Police Memorial Statue, representing the years of selfless service that New York City police officers have given to its citizens, is cast in the center of the medal.
 Mediterranean evergreen laurel leaves, representing honor and glory dating back to ancient Rome, surround the center of the medal.
 The outer background and ribbon are police blue.
 The words "For Valor, Police Department City of New York" are written on the face of the medal in gold lettering.
 The two gold stars signify the level of importance associated with this recognition.
 The recipient's name is engraved on the reverse side of the medal.

 The respective breast bar is a solid blue bar.

 Awards

 2006

 At the 2006 Medal Day Ceremony in New York, Mayor Michael Bloomberg and NYPD Police Commissioner Raymond Kelly awarded 13 Medals for Valor: